seidenstrasse/sss7modem/README.md

 ### Planned API
 - **Not final, use with caution**
 - All calls are non-blocking,
-    any real work should be done by ISRs or an eventloop, which is called peridically.
+    any real work should be done by ISRs or an eventloop, which is called periodically.

 - **sss7_can_send()**